andreasWallner/sphinx-hwreg/README.md

 - `type` style to use, either `fancy` or `short`
 - `noanchor` if present no anchors are generated - use this if the automodule is used as a second listing (e.g. in a register overview) so that links can go to a fuller description.
+- `nowarn` do not generate a warning for e.g. a register w/o and fields

 Example: